0phoff/LedDotMatrix/README.md

 ## Using this library
 You can follow the steps above to generate a library file, which you can then use in any project.
-Another way of using this library, is to clone this repository in a subfolder of your project (eg. git submodule), add include it in your own premake file:
+Another way of using this library, is to clone this repository in a subfolder of your project (eg. git submodule), and include it in your own premake file:

 ```lua
 workspace "YourWorkspace"